What is Building Integrated Photovoltaics (BIPV)?

 BIPV technology incorporates photovoltaic materials—most commonly silicon—into building materials, including metals like steel, aluminum, stainless steel, and zinc, as well as non-metals such as TPO membranes, polycarbonate, and select plastics.

-These materials generate electricity when exposed to sunlight, creating a renewable energy source seamlessly built into the structure.
+These materials generate electricity when exposed to sunlight, creating a renewable energy source almost unnoticeably built into the structure.
 The electricity generated is direct current (DC), which is then converted to alternating current (AC) by an inverter, making it ready for consumption within the building or for export back to the grid.

 Difference Between BIPV solar panels and Traditional Solar Panels

-Market Potential of BIPV
+Market Value of BIPV

 With the growing demand for renewable energy, BIPV integrated PV panels represent a significant market opportunity, especially in urban areas with limited rooftop space.
 BIPV is expected to become a mainstay in sustainable architecture as businesses and property developers look for aesthetically pleasing ways to meet energy needs.